U.S. Seals II: The Ultimate Force

-U.S. Seals II: The Ultimate Force (also known simply as U.S. Seals II) is a 2001 American direct-to-video action film directed by Isaac Florentine, written by Boaz Davidson and Michael D. Weiss, and starring Michael Worth.
-The film is a sequel to U.S. Seals (2000) and is followed by U.S. Seals 3: Frogmen (2002), it is the third installment in the U.S. Seals film series.
+U.S. Seals II: The Ultimate Force is a 2001 American direct-to-video action film directed by Isaac Florentine, written by Boaz Davidson and Michael D. Weiss, and starring Michael Worth.
+The film is a standalone sequel to U.S. Seals (2000) and is followed by U.S. Seals 3: Frogmen (2002), it is the second installment in the U.S. Seals film series.